git/git.github.io/rev_news/drafts/edition-3.md

 to handle money (around $19,000), hold domain names (git-scm.com, git-scm.org) and [the "Git" trademark](https://git-scm.com/trademark), and own a Mac!

-The decisions related to those assets and The Git Project itself are made by agreement of the benevolent-committee-for-life, made of Junio Hamano, Jeff King and Shawn Pearce.
+The decisions related to those assets and the project itself are made by agreement of the benevolent-committee-for-life, made of Junio Hamano, Jeff King and Shawn Pearce.
 The committee is limited because The Project does not own any copyright on the code and has no power over the technical side of the project.
 Also the decisions must support FLOSS aspects of the project.

-Ideas about how to use the assets or make changes to The Git Project should be discussed on the list because the committee wants to represent the will of the community.
+Ideas about how to use the assets or make changes to the project should be discussed on the list because the committee wants to represent the will of the community.
 That's why after the Contributor Summit Peff posted the source code of his slides on the list, asking for suggestions